 We have adopted a written Code of Business Conduct and Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial and accounting officer, or persons performing similar functions.
-We have posted a current copy of the code on our website, which is located at www.amsc.com.
+We have posted a current copy of the code in the "Governance" section of the "Investors" page of our on our website, www.amsc.com.
 In addition, we intend to post on our website all disclosures that are required by law or NASDAQ Stock Market listing standards concerning any amendments to, or waivers from, any provision of our code.